lkaruppiah54462/ReactorModel/README.md

 project progresses
-7. the picturs are snipits of the jupyter notebook to show the data loading /extraction ,cleaning and machine model coded in  jupyter notebook
+7. the picturs are snipits of the jupyter notebook to show the data loading /extraction ,cleaning and machine model coded in  jupyter notebook 8.temp.csv is the inital data file generated and used for inital trial run

 E. PRESENTATION (Google Slides Link)